-Family legal issues can be emotionally distressing and financially costly.
+Looking for experienced Denver divorce lawyers to help you navigate the complex collaborative divorce process?
+Family legal issues that lead to legal separation and custody issues can be emotionally distressing and financially costly.
 The sooner these issues can be resolved, the sooner you and your loved ones can move on to the next chapter of your lives.
-A Denver divorce attorney at Burnham Law understands the seriousness and importance of resolving family legal issues in the best possible way.
+A divorce attorney at Burnham Law understands the seriousness and importance of resolving family legal issues in the best possible way.
 That is why we are committed to representing clients in a range of family law matters, from divorce, support payment cases, to child custody and post-decree matters.
-The guidance of a good lawyer can help secure the best possible outcome for your case.
-Our attorneys, with more than a decade of experience practicing family law, have the skills and experience to represent you effectively in any legal family matter.
+The guidance of a good attorney can help secure the best possible outcome for your case.
+Our divorce lawyers in Denver, with more than a decade of experience practicing family law, have the skills and experience to represent you effectively in any legal family matter.

-We can provide you with valuable advice regarding your rights and options during your consultation.
-We invite your calls and emails whenever you are ready for answers about your family legal matters.
-In the meantime, please explore the following for additional information regarding our family law practice.
+Burnham Law firm offers full spectrum of family law related services to Colorado residents including prenuptial agreements, amicable divorce, parental rights, family law mediation services and collaborative divorces, high asset divorce, property division as well as domestic violence.
+We can provide you with valuable advice regarding your rights and options during your consultation at our office.
+We invite your calls and emails whenever you are ready for answers about your family legal matters in Denver, CO.
+In the meantime, please explore the following for additional information regarding our family law attorneys and practice areas.

-It is important to understand that dividing child custody involves splitting both parenting time (i.e., physical custody) and decision-making authority (i.e., legal custody) of the child or children involved.
+It is important to understand that dividing child custody involves splitting both parenting time (i.e., physical custody) and decision-making authority (i.e., legal custody) of the child or children involved after the divorce.
 It can also entail one parent being ordered to pay child support to the custodial parent.

 When parents are not able to agree on one or more issues of a child custody case, the family court will take a more central role in the case by: